10101 Wilshire Blvd,

 Members and their guests only

 The location for the Los Angeles Country Club makes it possibly one of the most valuable pieces of real estate in the world.
-It’s therefore fitting therefore that North course does full justice to the land because it is a truly magnificent layout.
+It’s therefore fitting that the North course does full justice to the land because it is a truly magnificent layout.

 The club was founded in 1897 as the Los Angeles Golf Club, moving locations three times before settling on its current site adjacent to Beverly Hills in 1911.
 The original club founders, Joe Sartori and Ed Tufts, along with Norman Macbeth and Charles Orr, laid out the inaugural course at the new Wilshire site.